sadhana79/Automatic-Plant-Watering-System/README.md

 Schedule watering with RTC (Real-Time Clock) Solar-powered setup

-*Last developed by Sadhana Gonge in 2022
+*developed by Sadhana Gonge in 2022